aboe026/gwent-oss/README.md

 A list of things to be done in the future:

-- e2e test for game page refresh
 - correctly get remote client to print on websocket rejection
-- get 3rd party package to parse cookies from string instead of parseCookies
 - fix stat bars overextending when new subscription deck comes in (most likely due to neutralStats not accurate?)
   - happens when adding deck through API and not requesting neutral stats?
   - fix by not allowing neutral stats on factions